TAKARATAKARA BIO INC.

 Outline

 Chimeric Antigen Receptor (CAR) gene therapy is one of the gene-engineered T-cell therapies, which is essentially the same as T-Cell Receptor (TCR) gene therapy.
 CAR is artificially constructed by combining a single chain variable fragment derived from antibodies and cytoplasmic domain(s) required for lymphocyte activation.
 The genetically engineered CAR-T lymphocytes recognize the antigens on the cell surface and attack the tumor cells.
 CAR gene therapy differs from TCR gene therapy in the structure of receptors expressed on the genetically engineered T lymphocytes.
 The basic steps from collecting T lymphocytes from patients, expanding them after transduction and infusing back into the patients are the same for CAR and TCR gene therapies.
-Takara Bio's RetroNectin®, a recombinant human fibronectin fragment, is used to obtain efficient gene transduction during the manufacture.
+Takara Bio's RetroNectin® is used to obtain efficient gene transduction during the manufacture.
+RetroNectin® is a recombinant human fibronectin fragment that promotes colocalization of virus vector with target cells to dramatically enhance transduction efficiency.

 Please refer to the following link for our RetroNectin®.